 Do I get a discount or free products?

 Sure do.
-You get 25% off your own orders and opportunity to earn free products depending on how hard you work each month.
+You get 25% off retail price on your own orders and opportunity to earn free products depending on how hard you work each month.
 It’s the most rewarding thing I’ve done because you truly get out of it what you put into it.
 And I can’t say for every job I’ve had in my life.
 AT ALL.

 So…you actually like doing it?

 Being a consultant has honestly been one of the most rewarding things I’ve done – so much more than I ever could have imagined.
-I love helping people find safer options for skincare and make-up, and I love hearing back from people that they love the products.
+I love helping people find safer options for skincare and makeup, and I love hearing back from people that they love the products.
 It’s also been a game changer financially, especially as I’m planning and paying for a wedding and honeymoon and also buying a house.